"

 PRE-ASSESSMENT

-PROCEDURE
+DAY ONE PROCEDURE

-MAKE THE “N” SMEAR
+MAKE THE “E” SMEAR

 2. Sterilize the inoculating loop and allow it to cool.
-Remove the lid from the Neisseria agar slant.
+Remove the lid from the E. coli agar slant.
 Insert the sterilized inoculating loop and obtain a pinpoint amount of inoculum.
 Replace the lid.
 Gently spread the inoculum in the drop of deionized water.
 Sterilize the inoculating loop and allow it to cool.

-MAKE THE “B” SMEAR
+MAKE THE “S” SMEAR

 2. Sterilize the inoculating loop and allow it to cool.
-Remove the lid from the Bacillus agar slant.
+Remove the lid from the S. epidermidis agar slant.
 Insert the sterilized inoculating loop and obtain a pinpoint amount of inoculum.
 Replace the lid.
 Gently spread the inoculum in the drop of deionized water.
 Sterilize the inoculating loop and allow it to cool.

 Gram Stain Procedure